EstherPlomp/TOPS-OC2-data/_sources/intro.md

-# TOPS Core Curriculum Module 1: Ethos of Open Science
+# TOPS Core Curriculum Module 2: Open Data

 The module's introductory content goes here.
 Replace this template text by a short description of the context and content of the module, and welcome learners to the experience.
 Add any guidance you think learners need to navigate the content.